storj-thirdparty/gateway-dhd/README.md

 Dial Home Device.
 Small gateway for protocol translation.

-It is an HTTP REST Server to stream the response from the decentralized Storj network to the client.
+It is an HTTP REST Server to stream the response from the decentralized Storj network to the client (download) & vice versa (upload).
 Written in Golang.

 ```
 Usage: